top of page

 Infant Massage

 • This is another way to help your baby’s development.
-Your baby’s occupational therapist can teach you how to do this.
-Please let a member of your baby’s care team know if you are interested.
+Your baby’s developmental therapist can teach you how to do this.
+Please let your baby’s nurse know if you are interested.

 bottom of page